Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: The Algebraic Model: Formalism

 To retain predictive power while preserving symmetries, one adopts controlled truncations of the DSE--BSE system.
-The most widely used is the \emph{rainbow--ladder} (RL) truncation, which ensures that the axial-vector Ward--Takahashi identity (AVWTI) is satisfied.
-This guarantees that pseudoscalar mesons, such as the pion and kaon, emerge as the Goldstone bosons associated with DCSB, vanishing in mass in the chiral limit even though they remain tightly bound quark--antiquark states \cite{Munczek:1994zz,Bender:1996bb}.
+The most widely used is the rainbow--ladder truncation, which ensures that the axial-vector Ward--Takahashi identity is satisfied.
+As a consequence, pseudoscalar mesons, such as the pion and kaon, emerge as the Goldstone bosons associated with DCSB, being massless in the chiral limit while remaining as tightly bound quark--antiquark states \cite{Munczek:1994zz,Bender:1996bb}.

-A key technical advantage of the algebraic model is its reliance on the Nakanishi Integral Representation (NIR) \cite{Nakanishi:1963zz} to express the Bethe–Salpeter amplitude.
-Originally introduced in the context of perturbation theory for relativistic bound states, the NIR provides a way to rewrite the BSA in terms of an integral over a weight function, thereby simplifying the analytic continuation to light-front variables \cite{Nakanishi:1963zz}.
-This innovation allows the BSA to be written in a compact and analytic way
+A key technical advantage of the algebraic model is its reliance on the Nakanishi Integral Representation (NIR) \cite{Nakanishi:1963zz} to express the BSAs.
+Originally introduced in the context of perturbation theory for relativistic bound states, the NIR provides a way to cast the BSA in terms of an integral over a weight function, thereby simplifying the analytic continuation to light-front variables \cite{Nakanishi:1963zz}.
+This innovation allows the BSA to be written as

-with $\rho_M(\gamma,z)$ being the Nakanishi weight function and $\mathcal{O}_M$ the Dirac operator appropriate to the channel (\textit{e.g.} $\gamma_5$ for pseudoscalars, $\gamma_\mu$ for vectors).
-By adopting simple but physically motivated forms for $\rho_M$, the BSE reduces to an algebraic eigenvalue problem, thereby enabling closed-form analytic solutions \cite{Chang:2013pq,Mezrag:2014jka}.
+where $\rho_\mathrm{M}(\gamma,z)$ is the Nakanishi weight function, $\mathcal{O}_\mathrm{M}$ the Dirac operator appropriate to the channel (\textit{e.g.} $\gamma_5$ for pseudoscalars, $\gamma_\mu$ for vectors), and $\mathrm{n}$ a positive integer specifying the power of the denominator in the representation.
+By adopting simple but physically motivated forms for $\rho_\mathrm{M}$, the BSE reduces to an algebraic problem, thereby enabling closed-form analytic solutions \cite{Chang:2013pq,Mezrag:2014jka}.

-In traditional approaches, distinct techniques are often required to extract parton distribution amplitudes (PDAs), parton distribution functions (PDFs), and generalized parton distributions (GPDs), each involving nontrivial projections of the Bethe--Salpeter amplitude onto the light front.
-In contrast, the Nakanishi Integral Representation (NIR) allows these projections to be carried out in a unified and analytic fashion, since the entire light-front wave function (LFWF) can be reconstructed from the same weight function that defines the covariant BSA \cite{Carbonell:2010zw,Mezrag:2016hnp}.
+In traditional approaches, distinct techniques are often required to extract PDAs, PDFs and GPDs, each involving nontrivial projections of the BSA onto the light-front.
+In contrast, the NIR allows these projections to be carried out in a unified and analytic fashion, since the entire LFWF can be reconstructed from the same weight function that defines the covariant BSA \cite{Carbonell:2010zw,Mezrag:2016hnp}, as we shall discuss in Sec. \ref{Subsection - Applications to Hadron Observables}.

+At the very heart of the connection between the BSA and the LFWF lies the Bethe--Salpeter wave function (BSWF), which combines the dressed quark propagators with the BSA and provides the natural object for light-front projections.
+For a meson $\mathrm{M}$, the corresponding BSWF is defined as